Flexible Covariate Adjustments in Regression Discontinuity Designs: Main Theoretical Results

-for some $B_n = B_{base} + o_P(1) $, where $B_{base}$ and $V(\cdot)$ are as defined above in Sections~\ref{sec:standardrdestimator} and~\ref{sec:motivation}, respectively. \end{theorem} Theorem~\ref{th:Normality} follows from Theorem~\ref{th:Equivalence} under the additional regularity conditions of Assumption~\ref{ass:reg2}.
+Theorem~\ref{th:Normality} follows from Theorem~\ref{th:Equivalence} under the additional regularity conditions of Assumption~\ref{ass:reg2}.
 It shows that our estimator is asymptotically normal, gives explicit expressions for its asymptotic bias and variance, and justifies the distributional approximation given in Section~\ref{sec:Estimator}.

 \begin{theorem} Suppose $\E[Y_i^2|X_i=x]$ is uniformly bounded in $x$, the limit $ \V[Y_i-\mu_0^\star(Z_i)|X_i=0^\star]$ exists for $\star \in\{+,-\}$, and $\ad_0 \in \ClassVar$, where the function class $\ClassVar$ is defined as Then, for any $\ad^{(a)},\ad^{(b)}\in \ClassVar$,